 Silver Spur Resort | Canton, Texas

-Channel your inner Pioneer for our next glamping suggestion because you have the opportunity to enjoy staying in a covered wagon if you choose the Silver Spur Resort in Canton.
+Channel your inner Pioneer for our next glamping suggestion because you can enjoy staying in a covered wagon if you choose the Silver Spur Resort in Canton.

-Silver Spur offers up a fun experience when you choose to stay in their Conestoga Wagons.
-These wagons are equipped with a king-sized bed, a small dining table, and at least one set of bunk beds in each wagon.
+Silver Spur offers a fun experience when you stay in their Conestoga Wagons.
+These wagons have a king-sized bed, a small dining table, and at least one set of bunk beds in each wagon.

-The resort has loads of fun amenities including an onsite restaurant and brewery, fun outdoor games, an escape room, a fishing pond, a swimming pool, a fire pit, and more.
+The resort has many fun amenities, including an onsite restaurant and brewery, fun outdoor games, an escape room, a fishing pond, a swimming pool, a fire pit, and more.

 Cypress Valley Treehouses and Cypress Valley Canopy Tours| Spicewood, TX

-Didn’t we all dream of staying in our treehouse when we were kids?
-Well, lucky for us, we can do that in the Texas Hill Country town of Spicewood, TX at Cypress Valley Treehouses.
+Didn’t we all dream of staying in our treehouse as kids?
+Well, lucky for us, we can do that in the Texas Hill Country town of Spicewood, TX, at Cypress Valley Treehouses.

-Cypress Valley is home to 5 different treehouses, each with its own unique characteristics.
+Cypress Valley is home to 5 different treehouses, each with unique characteristics.

 The amenities at Cypress Valley are another reason it is considered one of the best glamping spots in Texas.